 This phase of the NPI process can be broken up into three main parts: documentation, building, and testing.

-Pilot manufacturing requires a large amount of documentation focused primarily around quality checks.
+Pilot manufacturing requires a large amount of documentation focused primarily on quality checks.
 More paperwork occurs during this phase than any other.
 Until you move from NPI to contract manufacturing, all documentation is stored within the DHF set up at the beginning of the project.
 Every part and process need to be cataloged and traceable.
 If your project is a medical device, even more documentation may be required based on what you will need to pass FDA inspection.
 Depending on where you are in the process, certain documents are not easily changed so accuracy and communication between parties is key.

 Several lots of units will be built at various points during the pilot manufacturing phase to be used in debugging both the assembly and manufacturing process.
 Packaging will be designed and built.
-The units that are produced during this process are not sellable, but are primarily used as demo units in the field.
+The units that are produced during this process are not sellable but are primarily used as demo units in the field.

 This part of the NPI process is also where everything and anything that goes into producing your product is tested.
-The units and packaging are tested to ensure they can withstand normal wear and tear, shipping, handling, and, in the case of medical devices, sterilization and biocompatability.
+The units and packaging are tested to ensure they can withstand normal wear and tear, shipping, handling, and, in the case of medical devices, sterilization and biocompatibility.
 The assembly and manufacturing processes are also tested to make sure the build is accurately repeatable.
 Here is what you can expect to occur to your product during pilot production:

 Quality & Manufacturing Plan